vincent-tsugranes/dotnet-cafe-demo/README.md

       -p MONGODB_ADMIN_PASSWORD=redhat-20 \
       -p DATABASE_SERVICE_NAME=dotnet-cafe-mongodb-service

+*This will not work if you're on OpenShift 4.6+ because the mongodb-ephemeral template has been removed.
+It is included in this repo, and you can reinstall it by running:

+    oc create -f mongodb-ephemeral-template.json

+You can also get it from the source at: https://github.com/openshift/origin/blob/master/examples/db-templates/mongodb-ephemeral-template.json

 # create kafka cluster
 *This requires that the "Red Hat Integration - AMQ Streams" operator be installed on the cluster.
 That operator will take the configuration from this yaml file, and deploy a 3-node kafka cluster.